CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_advanced_enterprise_general.md

 The above properties of Binary Search Tree provide an ordering among keys so that the operations like search, minimum and maximum can be done fast.
 #### How can you store graphs in programs?
 What are the advantages/disadvantages per each?
 #### What are graph traversal algorithms?
 What is BFS, how does it work?
 What is DFS, how does it work?
+Breadth-First Search (BFS) is an algorithm used to traverse through all of the nodes within a graph, tree, etc. It uses a Queue, which is a list of the nodes the algorithm is going to visit, and the algorithm ends when the Queue is empty (indicating that their are no more nodes to be visited).

+Pseudocode:

+initialize queue
+initialize start node

+enqueue start node to queue
+set the start node as visited

+while the queue isn't empty
+    dequeue a node from the queue

+    get the node's neighbors
+    for each of the node's neighbors
+        if the neighbor hasn't been visited
+	    enqueue the neighbor to the queue
+	    mark the neighbor as visited

+Depth-First Search (DFS) is a recursive algorithm that uses the idea of backtracking.
+It involves exhaustive searches of all the nodes by going ahead, if possible, else by backtracking.
+This recursive nature of DFS can be implemented using stacks.

+The basic idea is as follows:
+Pick a starting node and push all its adjacent nodes into a stack.
+Pop a node from stack to select the next node to visit and push all its adjacent nodes into a stack.
+Repeat this process until the stack is empty.
+However, ensure that the nodes that are visited are marked.
+This will prevent you from visiting the same node more than once.
+If you do not mark the nodes that are visited and you visit the same node more than once, you may end up in an infinite loop.

+Pseudocode:

+DFS-iterative (graph, root):
+    let S be stack
+    S.push(root)
+    mark root as visited.
+    while (S is not empty):
+        // Pop a vertex from stack to visit next v  =  S.pop()
+        // Push all the neighbours of v in stack that are not visited
+        for all neighbours w of v in Graph G: if w is not visited :
+                S.push(w)
+                mark w as visited

+DFS-recursive(graph, root):
+    mark root as visited
+    for all neighbours w of root in Graph G: if w is not visited:
+            DFS-recursive(G, w)
 #### How does dictionary work?
 HashMap in Java works on hashing principle.
 It is a data structure which allows us to store object and retrieve it in constant time O(1) provided we know the key.
 In hashing, hash functions are used to link key and value in HashMap.